TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Introduction

 \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item To the best of our knowledge, \textit{TrajAgent} is the first LLM-based agent framework for automated and unified trajectory modeling across diverse data and tasks.
-It decomposes the trajectory modeling process into several sub-tasks, with expert agents designed to each. \item To support the automated execution of various trajectory modeling tasks, we provide an unified running environment \textit{UniEnv} by integrating diverse trajectory data and specialized models. \item Furthermore, we develop a \textit{collaborative learning schema} between high-level agents and low-level models to effectively enhance the final performance of proposed framework on targeted data and tasks. \item Extensive experiments on four representative trajectory modeling tasks across four real-world datasets demonstrate the effectiveness of the proposed framework, with the optimized model achieving a performance gain of 2.38\% to 34.96\% over baseline methods. \end{itemize}
+It decomposes the trajectory modeling process into several sub-tasks, with expert agents designed to each. \item To support the automated execution of various trajectory modeling tasks, we provide an unified running environment \textit{UniEnv} by integrating diverse trajectory data and specialized models. \item Furthermore, we develop a \textit{collaborative learning schema} between high-level agents and low-level models to effectively enhance the final performance of \textit{TrajAgent} on targeted data and tasks, proposing a closed-loop, feedback-driven optimization system that jointly adapts data augmentation strategies, model parameters, and agent reasoning based on real-time training outcomes. \item Extensive experiments on four representative trajectory modeling tasks across four real-world datasets demonstrate the effectiveness of the proposed framework, with the optimized model achieving a performance gain of 2.38\% to 69.91\% over baseline methods. \end{itemize}